 There is a maximum of 30 minutes per meeting dedicated to public questions.
 Any questions that have not been heard once the 30 minutes have passed will receive a written response from the relevant member, usually the Chair of the Committee.

-Any substantial item on the agenda will be eligible for public speaking.
+Any topic within the scope of a Committee will be eligible for public speaking.

 Is there any other criteria that questions must meet?